jz024/power-outage-prediction/README.md

 `hyperparameters = {'max_depth': [2, 3, 4, 5, 7, 10, 13, 15, 18, None], 'min_samples_split': [2, 5, 10, 20, 50, 100, 200],'criterion': ['gini', 'entropy']}` Then we used GridSearchCV to find the most optimal hyperparameters, which are: 'criterion': 'entropy', 'max_depth': 4, 'min_samples_split': 5.

 We didn't gain any substantial difference.
 However, DecisionTreeClassifier had a slightly better performance than the logistic regression in predicting unseen data.
 For the DecisionTreeClassifier, the accuracy for the training data was around 0.83, and about 0.82 for the testing data.
 Therefore, the accuracy was improved significantly compared to the baseline model (0.6).

+We believe that the decision tree model is better than the logistic regression because the decision tree splits the data into smaller and smaller regions that represent clusters of the dataset, while the logistic regression can only determine optimal hyperplanes of the dataset, which may result in underfitting.

 ------